bkowalczyk21/engineering-portfolio/src/content/posts/2019-05-21-pocket-wizard-app.md

 ## Quick PocketWizard Overview

-**[<ins>PocketWizard</ins>](https://pocketwizard.com)** creates radios which allow for the wireless control and synchronoization of cameras, flash lighting and light meters--perfect for sports, nature, event photography and much more.
-Their radio's connect to a wide variety of professional cameras allowing a photgrapher to trigger captures from several devices across long distances.
+**[<ins>PocketWizard</ins>](https://pocketwizard.com)** creates radios which allow for the wireless control and synchronization of cameras, flash lighting and light meters--perfect for sports, nature, event photography and much more.
+Their radio's connect to a wide variety of professional cameras allowing a photographer to trigger captures from several devices across long distances.

-## Controlling Camera Trigger Settings Over Bluetoth
+## Controlling Camera Trigger Settings Over Bluetooth

 Working at PocketWizard I created a **full-stack iOS application** for controlling the mode (flash vs trigger), radio frequency, and tamper settings on their latest radio trigger prototype over Bluetooth Low Energy.

 - I learned Swift and became a master with XCode's Interface Builder and UIKit Core (although I look forward to the mass adoption of SwiftUI).
-- Of course I also had to delve deep into the CoreBLE library and learn quite a bit about the relationship between mobile applicaions and microcontroller peripherals.
+- Of course I also had to delve deep into the CoreBLE library and learn quite a bit about the relationship between mobile applications and microcontroller peripherals.
 - I got to express my artistic side and develop a couple Adobe XD mock-ups and edit images in GIMP

 ```grid|3|